 Larry Salganek is a MiG-15 air show pilot, jet warbird instructor and FAA examiner.
 In thinking about the crashes he was familiar with in high-performance jets he said, “most of the accidents happened because of ego.
 Someone was usually showing off or doing something they shouldn’t have been doing.”
 His cure is straightforward — “I don’t fool around.”

 I was talking with an NTSB investigator about human nature a few years ago, when he mentioned that the most dangerous thing he knew of to a new pilot was a video camera.
 The pilot feels the almost irresistible need to show-off, to look not just competent, but great.
-Consider the true story of an F-14 navy fighter going vertical (straight up, but then straight down) while on the ground the parents (proud, then horified) filmed their son the new Navy aviator needlessly crash and die.
+Consider the true story of an F-14 fighter pilot flying home to visit his parents.
+Taking off he went almost vertical (nearly straight up, but then straight down) while on the ground the parents (proud, then horified) filmed their son the Navy aviator needlessly crash and die.
 Or the C-150 pilot buzzing the girlfriend’s house then stalling and crashing.
 Showing off in front of airshow crowds beyond all reasonable limits has wasted a perfectly good Airbus A-320 airliner and a B-52 bomber, along with all the lives within.

 So yes, a video camera can kill you.
 A group of Italian skiers were enjoying a nice day in the mountains until a United States Marine Corps A-6 Intruder jet flew too low down the valley snapping the lift cables and killing 20 innocent people — while all the time the marines in the cockpit were videotaping themselves looking cool.
 Sam had heard through old friends in the corps that the aircraft commander was a great stick and rudder pilot, maybe the best in the squadron, but it takes more than that to be a complete pilot.
 You have to resist the pilot ego.
 Make your way to be the quiet controlled pilot who does not show off by exceeding safe limits.
 When others (your boss, your passengers, air traffic control) or yourself (your schedule, your pride, your ego) push you to go faster — you go slower.
 Sam told me that I never wanted to win the race to be first to the crashsite.
 Be calm.
 Whenever you feel rushed, you must slow down.